justicephysics/humanos2.0/45-trillion-reversal.md

 The hypocrisy exposes the underlying truth: **the feudal mind cannot conceive of genuine creation.** It only understands extraction.
 It assumes that wealth is always taken from someone else — because that is how it has always operated.

 India’s cricket success is a threat precisely because it disproves this assumption.
 It shows that wealth can be built, not extracted.
-It demonstrates \(L = 1\) at the scale of a global sport.
+It demonstrates $\(L = 1\)$ at the scale of a global sport.

 ---